 Later, you’ll return to Tabriz for your included flight to Shiraz where you’ll be escorted to the hotel.

 You’ll start your day tour of Shiraz.

 This morning, we move on to one of the highlights of the day and possibly the trip – Nasir-Al-Molk, also known as the pink mosque.
-Upon entering you are struck with a feeling of entering a surreal and tranquil space, beautiful colours filling the room as sunlight shines through the pink and brightly coloured glass.
+Upon entering you are struck with a feeling of entering a surreal and tranquil space, beautiful colors filling the room as sunlight shines through the pink and brightly colored glass.

 Then we’ll visit the Narenjestan gardens, a peaceful haven loved by locals.

 Our next stop is the Shah Cheragh shrine, an impressive and contrasting complex featuring a beautiful courtyard with fountains and Islamic architecture.

 In the afternoon, you will visit Karim Khan Citadel situated in the heart of the city, now housing art and photographic exhibitions.

 You’ll have time to explore and shop in the bustling Vakil Bazaar, home to hundreds of stores, beautiful courtyards, and even an ancient caravansary.